crypto-morph/voi-checker/Readme.md

 A collection of scripts for quickly finding the status of your VOI node.
 These scripts should work on any node setup using D13s instructions - https://d13.co/posts/set-up-voi-participation-node/.

+Note: The scripts D13 uses for going online, offline, rekeying are available in the /D13 directory for convinience

 ## Prerequisites

 1) Check you have set your VOI wallet address in your environment: